 - Nonverbal awareness

-The next time you listen to a client’s story pick one or more of the 10 elements of CUP of COCOA RNV and utilize more than you ever have before.
+The next time you listen to a client’s story pick one or more of the 10 elements of CUP of COCOA RNV and utilize it more than you ever have before.
 As clients tell you their story, they will almost always be missing some piece of information or context.
 See if you can identify what is missing and what the challenges are to having an effective communication between the two of you.
-See if you can allow the client to fully tell their story before you make any attempt to respond.
+See if you can allow and foster the client to fully tell their story before you make any attempt to respond.
 And then, in the way you respond, see if you can be mindful to what the client is sensitive to and move the conversation forward.

 Listening is a first step

 While an enhanced listening skill is a powerful communication tool for professionals, knowing what to listen for and knowing how to help a client move to a new understanding of their issues are additional goals in the counseling process.
 The Conflict Model and 6-Step Change Process Model are two other CSI techniques to facilitate these professional goals.